jhermann/ice-creamery/README.md

 folder has some utilities, right now a script to convert a recipe sheet to its [Markdown rendering](https://github.com/jhermann/ice-creamery/blob/main/recipes/Cherry%20Ice%20Cream%20(Deluxe)/README.md).

-## Structure of the Recipe spreadsheet
+## Structure of the recipe spreadsheet

 **TODO**